1st-timers Chastain, Reddick race into NASCAR All-Star event

-FORT WORTH, Texas (AP) — Ross Chastain advanced to his first NASCAR All-Star race after a couple of inspection violations at Texas, joining Tyler Reddick, Aric Almirola and Matt DiBenedetto in the main event Sunday night when the winner gets $1 million.
+FORT WORTH, Texas (AP) — Ross Chastain advanced to his first NASCAR All-Star race after a couple of inspection violations at Texas, joining Tyler Reddick, Aric Almirola and Matt DiBenedetto moving on to the main event Sunday night when the winner gets $1 million.

 The quartet joined the 17 drivers who has already qualified for the annual non-points All-Star race.